Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse5_scanning.md

 -   Understand the concept of a covariance matrix.
 -   Argue that the sensor covariance matrix represents a mixture of the leadfield outer products of all pairs of active sources.
--   Understand that if the sources underlying the sensor covariance matrix are uncorrelated over time, the covariance matrix reduces to a weighted sum of the leadfield outer products of only the active sources.
+-   Understand that, if the sources underlying the sensor covariance matrix are uncorrelated over time, the covariance matrix reduces to a weighted sum of the leadfield outer products of only the active sources.

 ## 2.1 The concept of covariance